Nyrus-Y/LogicRL/README.md

 Logic agent require a set of data which provide the first order logic rules. e.g. '_coinjump_5a_' indicate the rules with 5 clauses.

+So for new rules, just need to be added to the choice of argument '--rules'

-Dataset can be found in path: _src/nsfr/data_
+dataset can be found in path: _src/nsfr/data_

 **Example to play with a trained ppo agent**